Who Was Adam Smith?

 Smith’s ideas are a reflection on economics in light of the beginning of the Industrial Revolution, and he states that free-market economies (i.e., capitalist ones) are the most productive and beneficial to their societies.
 He goes on to argue for an economic system based on individual self-interest led by an “invisible hand,” which would achieve the greatest good for all.

 In time, The Wealth of Nations won Smith a far-reaching reputation, and the work, considered a foundational work of classical economics, is one of the most influential books ever written.

 In 1748, Smith began giving a series of public lectures at the University of Edinburgh.
 Through these lectures, in 1750 he met and became lifelong friends with Scottish philosopher and economist David Hume.
 This relationship led to Smith's appointment to the Glasgow University faculty in 1751.

 More Books by Adam Smith

-Other writings include: Lectures on Justice, Police, Revenue, and Arms (1763), which was first published in 1896, and Essays on Philosophical Subjects (1795).
+Smith's other writings include Lectures on Justice, Police, Revenue, and Arms (1763), which was first published in 1896, and Essays on Philosophical Subjects (1795).
 Both works were published posthumously.